sendwithus/docs/v1/templates.md

 - subject    -- The subject line of the template
 - html (optional) -- The HTML body of the template
 - text (optional) -- The Text body of the template
+- locale (optional) -- The locale code of the template (defaults to en-US)

 *NOTE* -- At least one of html or text must be specified